Full text of RBI Governor Shaktikanta Das’ May 22 briefing

 14. I now turn to the various regulatory and developmental measures being announced today to complement and amplify the reduction in the policy rate decided by the MPC.
 While doing so, let me spend a little time on the policy actions already taken by the RBI, their rationale and their likely impact.
 In my statement at the time of the MPC's meeting in February 2020, I had pointed out the increasing downside risks to global growth in the context of the outbreak of the coronavirus, the full effects of which were still uncertain and unfolding.
 Since then, the RBI has pro-actively managed liquidity conditions, expanding its array of measures, both conventional and unconventional - to augment system-level liquidity, both in rupees and forex, as also to channel liquidity to specific sectors facing funding constraints.
 These liquidity measures are intended to keep the financial system and financial markets functioning as normally as possible under the circumstances so that financial conditions do not freeze up.

 15. In the meantime, monetary policy transmission to banks' lending rates has continued to improve.
-The 1 year median marginal cost of funds-based lending rate (MCLR) declined by 90 bps (February 2019-May 15, 2020).
+The 1-year median marginal cost of funds-based lending rate (MCLR) declined by 90 bps (February 2019-May 15, 2020).
 The weighted average lending rate (WALR) on fresh rupee loans has cumulatively declined by 114 bps since February 2019, of which 43 bps decline occurred in March 2020 alone.
 The WALR on outstanding rupee loans declined by 29 bps during October 2019-March 2020.
 Domestic financial conditions have also eased as reflected in the narrowing of liquidity premia in various market segments.
 After April 17th when I last spoke to you, interest rates on 3-month CPs, 3-month CDs, 5-year AAA corporate bonds, 91-day Treasury Bills, 5-year and benchmark 10-year government paper have softened by 220 bps, 108 bps, 48 bps, 71 bps, 59 bps and 66 bps, respectively, by May 15, 2020.

 16. The decision of the MPC to reduce the policy repo rate and maintain the accommodative stance of monetary policy provides the opportunity for the RBI to announce certain additional measures against the backdrop of a deteriorating outlook for economic activity.
 These policy actions complement and strengthen each other in intent and reach.
 The measures being announced today can be broadly delineated under four categories: